 - Plenty of fruit and vegetables, which can be fresh, frozen or tinned.
 Try to have five portions a day and aim for a variety of different types.
 A small glass of 100% unsweetened fruit or vegetable juice (150ml) counts as one portion.

 - Protein-rich foods, which for a vegetarian or vegan include foods like tofu, beans and other pulses, nuts, and eggs (for those who include them in their diet).

-- Milk and dairy, such as milk, cheese and yogurt, or non-dairy alternatives which are fortified with vitamins and minerals (e.g. calcium and iodine) if you are vegan, or do not eat dairy products.
+- Milk and dairy, such as milk, cheese and yogurt, or non-dairy alternatives which are fortified with vitamins and minerals (such as calcium and iodine) if you are vegan, or do not eat dairy products.

 - Meat, fish and dairy are good sources of a number of essential nutrients.
 Most of these nutrients can also be found in foods (including fortified foods) that are suitable for vegans and vegetarians, but vegetarian and vegan mums-to-be need to make sure they are getting enough of these foods in their diet.

 Nutrients which need careful consideration in a vegetarian and vegan diet include: